icon-project/icon-sdk-java/quickstart/README.md

 4. What is stepLimit for?
 -  Since transaction fee is required to send transaction, you can set the maximum fee limit.
 If your actual transaction fee exceeds the stepLimit that you have set, the transaction will fail but still your transaction fee(stepLimit) will be consumed.
 5. What is networId?
-- 1 for mainNet, 2 for testNet, 3 for private network
+- 1 for mainNet, etc
 6. Why sendTransaction method is named as ‘transfer’, when transferring token?
 - Transfer as a methodName means to transfer token
 - [Refer to IRC2 Specification](https://github.com/icon-project/IIPs/blob/master/IIPS/iip-2.md)